ishmeals/fast-wfa/README.md

 ## Dockerfile
 The dockerfile is setup to display benchmarking results depending based on the passed in parameters.

-From the root of the directory, build the dockerfile with
+From the root of the repository, build the dockerfile with

 ```
 docker build -t wfa .